run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/invoke-continuity.md

     Action.

-5. Click on "Start Main Continuity Plan" to start the continuity main procedure, that should be registered the implementation phase of the continuity plan;
+5. Click on "Start Main Continuity Plan" to start the continuity main procedure, that should be registered in the implementation phase of the continuity plan;

 6. Click on "Start Auxiliary Continuity Plan" to start the auxiliary procedures of the continuity;

-7. To verify the request procedure of the continuity, just click on "Description";
+7. To verify the request procedure of the continuity, click on "Description";

-8. To view the procedure request of the continuity, just click on "View";
+8. To view the procedure request of the continuity, click on "View";

-9. To capture a continuity procedure request to be executed, just click on "Capture task";
+9. To capture a continuity procedure request to be executed, click on "Capture task";

 10. To execute the continuity procedure request, click on "Execute", it'll be